Ratio of Debt to Income

 Most conventional mortgages require a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-For these ratios, the first number is the percentage of your gross monthly income that can go toward housing costs.
-This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything.
+For these ratios, the first number is how much (by percent) of your gross monthly income that can be spent on housing.
+This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything.

-The second number is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt together.
-Recurring debt includes payments on credit cards, auto payments, child support, etcetera.
+The second number in the ratio is what percent of your gross income every month that should be spent on housing costs and recurring debt together.
+Recurring debt includes auto/boat loans, child support and credit card payments.